A.E. Kifisia F.C.: The first years of the new club

-The next three years were the worst for the team of Kifisia.
-In the period 2015-2016, their participation again in the 4th group of the 3rd division was essentially their first period that risked relegation after finishing one position above the relegation zone, specifically in 9th place and with 5 points difference from the 10th Asteras Varis.
-In the 2016-2017 season (3rd Division) they risked even more than the previous year after finishing 3 points above the relegation zone, while at the same time he reached again the semifinal phase of the 3rd division Cup from where they were knocked out by Achaiki in a penalty shootout that ended 5-4.
-The relegation of Kifisia finally came in the 2017–18 season (3rd Division) where they finished with 21 points in the 9th place of the 4th group of the 3rd division, 5 points less than the salvation of the 7th place.
-Kifisia was mathematically relegated in the penultimate game after the 5-0 away defeat by OF Ierapetra.
-Despite its relegation, in the same period Kifissia won once again the EPSA cup 2017–18, defeating this time 2-0 Agia Paraskevi at the Municipal Stadium of Peristeri.
+The next three years were the worst for Kifisia.
+In the period of 2015-2016, their participation again in the 4th group of the 3rd division was essentially their first period that risked relegation, after finishing one position above the relegation zone, specifically in ninth place and with five points difference from the tenth place Asteras Varis.
+In the 2016-2017 season, they were even more at risk than the previous year, after finishing three points above the relegation zone, while at the same time he reached again the semi-final phase of the 3rd division Cup, where they were knocked out by Achaiki in a penalty shootout that ended 5-4.
+The relegation of Kifisia finally came in the 2017–18 season, where they finished with 21 points in ninth place, five points less than the salvation of the seventh place.
+Kifisia was mathematically relegated in the penultimate game, after the 5-0 away defeat by Ierapetra.
+Despite their relegation, in the same period, Kifisia won once again the EPSA cup 2017–18, defeating Agia Paraskevi 2-0 at the Municipal Stadium of Peristeri.

 In the next period of 2018-19, they easily won the championship of the A Division of EPSA with only one defeat in 30 matches and returned to the national categories.

-The next season (2019-20) in the 3rd division they finished with 36 points in 26 games in the 4th place of the 5th group of the category.
+The next season, they finished with 36 points in 26 games in the 4th place of the 5th group of the category.

-The promotion that Kifisia was looking for in the last decade was finally achieved in the period 2020-21 where with 12 wins and just one defeat they won the first place of the 7th group with a difference of 8 points.
-It is worth noting that during that season, only the first round of the league was held due to the Coronavirus Pandemic.
-After winning the first place, Kifisia qualified for the promotion playoffs for the then newly formed Super League 2, where he made the absolute with 4 in 4 victories against Panionios, Zakynthos, Thyella Rafinas and Herodotus of Nea Alikarnassos with 0 passive goals in its first promotion in its history in the second national football category of Greece.
+The promotion that Kifisia was looking for in the last decade was finally achieved in the 2020-21 season, where with 12 wins and just one defeat they won the first place of the 7th group with a difference of eight points.
+During that season, only the first round of the league was held due to the coronavirus pandemic.
+After winning the first place, Kifisia qualified for the promotion playoffs for the then newly formed Super League 2, where he made the absolute with four in four victories against Panionios, Zakynthos, Thyella Rafinas and Herodotus of Nea Alikarnassos with in its first promotion in its history.